Palio Experience First Choice

 The Palio di Siena runs twice a year, on 2nd July and 16th August: two dates respectively dedicated to the Madonna of Provenzano and the Feast of the Assumption.
 The opportunities to enjoy this wonderful show therefore happen twice a year.
 Before the race, to immerse yourselves in the atmosphere of the event, our guides will accompany you on a tour that will help you better understand what goes on behind the scenes as well as interesting facts and traditions that lie behind such an important event.
 They will tell you about the 17 quarters in which Siena is divided and how the feeling of belonging to one or the other district is deeply rooted in the soul of Siena’s inhabitants.
 They will explain how each of them contains a museum where all the Palio memorabilia are exposed: the won ‘drappelloni’, the traditional costumes and much more... because the quarters and their inhabitants are the true pulsing heart of the Palio!
 In the time you will spend with our guides, you will get to know the Palio but above all learn to live with respect all the moments that mark the approach of the race.
 In the quarters nobody ever stops working for the Palio and the four days that precede the race become even more frenetic: rehearsals in Piazza del Campo, propitiatory dinners, horse care... the ‘contradaioli’ do not rest even for a second!
 On the day of the event everything starts before 8 am with the Mass of the Fantino to then continue with ‘la provaccia’, the blessing of the jockeys in their respective churches until the departure of the parade.

 Before attending the race our staff will explain to you in detail how it will take place, so that during the hectic moments of the race you will find it easier to understand what's going on.
-The Palio, in fact, is run on a ring especially created on the cobblestone of Piazza del Campo.
+The Palio, in fact, is run on a ring created on the cobblestone of Piazza del Campo.
 It is 390 metres long and is run for three laps in a time that can go from 1 minute and 15 seconds for the so-called 'fast' Palios to 1 minute and 20 seconds for the so-called 'slow' Palios.
 Because of Piazza del Campo’s unique shell shape, the route has different characteristics in the various zones: from straight sections to the two curves at San Martino and Casato.
 Watching the Palio is an indescribable emotion, but to do so from the centre of the square, in sunny July or August and without being able to get out for more than two hours may not be so enjoyable!
 What’s more, the view from the centre of the square is not the best.
 Our tour, instead, will give you the opportunity to watch the event from one of the grandstands on the side of the track or the balconies facing the square.
-In both cases you will be in the area of Fonte Gaia, the wonderful fountain that dates back to 1346 but was decorated with precious statues in 1409 by Iacopo della Quercia.
-The Fonte, called as such by the Siena inhabitants, happy to see water finally gush out in the square, is in the upper part, where the so-called ‘rincorsa’ begins.
-What is this about?
+In both cases you will be in the area of Fonte Gaia, the wonderful fountain sculpted by Iacopo della Quercia.
+The Fonte, called as such by the Siena inhabitants, happy to see water finally gush out in the square, is in the upper part, where the star of the race takes place.

 2nd July and 16th AugustDeparture point: